 My cat is not happy that I must leave for days at a time, but I promise her it will not always be this way.
 One day we will live together in a beautiful little home, and she will be able to cuddle with me in the mornings or in the late afternoons, and from the gaping window we will watch the sun set together.
 And I will write from my couch like a literate feline with plants growing all around in a man made interior jungle.
 Travel on the horizon, only as short necessary trips for career purposes.
 Is it passé to say #goals?

-But for now I find myself in Vietnam at 5am while sitting in an apartment in Hanoi, listening to exercise music outside because.
-Reeling from jet lag.
+But for now I find myself in Vietnam at 5am sitting in an apartment in Hanoi, listening to exercise music outside because it seems to be a thing for people to wake up early and dance by the lake here.
+I reel from jet lag.
 The trip consists of, first Hanoi, and then Sa Pa that hems the border of China.
 But Hanoi is clustered and composed, a city that cares about its plants and its ancestors, with overflowing shrines in every establishment.
 Tall narrow buildings are the way to keep the building tax as well as the heat low.
 Each apartment is different from the next but all thrust their afternoon windows open and display the fine art of balcony gardens of bonsai and shrubs.
 The close streets overhang with old trees and long vines.
 People have been buying bigger cars lately, which has clogged the streets up, but motor bikes weave through no matter the narrow space, and why not?
 The rules of the road are dictated by what works, not what’s right.
 It’s just the incessant exhaust that builds up in your throat.

 The culture all over, is lush, and well-worn, like a bracelet you’ve found in your grandmother’s drawer.
 From some time and place, Southeast Asian yet cosmopolitan, a country that has taken from every culture in a happy distain of what has been taken of it.
 In all its names and all it’s resistance, it essentially reminds me of the outcome of a life forged with the muscle of the generation before, a solid kind.
 Because it must.
 Like the deep pressure placed in the center of a medium to push out the sides and make a bowl.
 There are graves in the rice paddies, not without sadness, but with a strength that presence brings.
 The understanding of comfort and beauty in work.
 Like tension of a thread pulled hard to make a jacket, it’s a study of what is needed when: to make a garden of a city despite suffocating pollution.